ColleagueRiley/OpenGL-Context-Creation/README.md

 # RGFW Under the Hood: OpenGL context creation

-NOTE: currently this article is a WIP and will be updated soon.
+NOTE: Currently this article is a WIP and will be updated soon.

 ## Introduction
-In my experience from working on RGFW, one of the most annoying parts of working with low-level APIs is creating an OpenGL context.
+In my experience working on RGFW, one of the most annoying parts of working with low-level APIs is creating an OpenGL context.
-This is not because it's hard, but because there are many not-so obvious steps that you must do correctly in order to create your OpenGL context.
+This is not because it's hard, but because there are many not-so-obvious steps that you must do correctly to create your OpenGL context.

-Although, it's a lot easier to create an OpenGL context when you know what goes into it.
+This tutorial explains how to create an OpenGL context for Windows, MacOS, and Linux so that way others don't have to struggle with figuring it out.

 NOTE: MacOS code will be written with a Cocoa C Wrapper in mind (see the RGFW.h or Silicon.h)

 ## Overview
 A quick overview of the steps required
-- Load opengl context creation functions (if you need to)
+1) Load OpenGL context creation functions (if you need to)
-- Create an OpenGL pixel format (or Visual on X11) using an attribute list
+2) Create an OpenGL pixel format (or Visual on X11) using an attribute list
-- Create your OpenGL context using an attribute array to set the OpenGL version
+3) Create your OpenGL context using an attribute array to set the OpenGL version
-- Free the OpenGL context
+4) Free the OpenGL context

 On MacOS steps 2 and 3 are one step.\
 EGL will not be included in this article because the setup is far easier.